Usarneme/currency_exchanger/README.md

-# PROJECT NAME
+# Currency Exchanger
 ## By Usarneme/Tom

 ---

 ### Project Description

-This project is a web application that DESCRIPTION
+This project is a web application that allows uers to find exchange rates from any currency to any other.
 ---
 ### Tech Stack
 1. HTML5+CSS3